InconsolableCellist/LucidVR-EasyPrint/README.md

 ### Tensioner and Cover

-This part replaces "Tensioner_GreenPot.STL" and "SpoolCover_open.STL"
+This part replaces "Tensioner_WLPot" and "SpoolCover_open.STL"

 When I tried to print those designs the snap interface would get distorted and the nozzle of my older printer would hit the part itself, causing it to distort or break free from the print bed.
 The snap interface itself was also thin and fragile and it seemed unnecessary to have it separated into two parts.